BBBase-EHeresy/PPPub/docs/rules_manual/shoot_phase.md

 **TERRAIN IN THE WAY**

 *Here,* Bard *wants to shoot at the Hunter Orc scout bearing down upon* Bain*.
 However, Bard cannot see the whole Hunter Orc model.
 Some of it is being blocked by a house, so the house is In The Way.
-Bard rolls To Hit, scoring a 5 — a hit!
+Bard rolls To Hit, scoring a 5 â€” a hit!
 He must then make his In The Way roll for the house, needing a 4+ to succeed.
-Bard rolls a 2 and his arrow sticks firmly in the wooden house — bad news for* Bain*!*
+Bard rolls a 2 and his arrow sticks firmly in the wooden house â€” bad news for* Bain*!*

 #### MODELS IN THE WAY